Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: Introduction

 \section{Introduction}

 Type~Ia supernovae (SNe~Ia) have been at the core of measurements of the local rate of expansion of the universe ever since the Cal\'{a}n/Tololo project demonstrated that these objects are superb high-precision cosmological standard candles \citep{hamuy96a,hamuy96b}.
-Relying heavily on the Hubble flow defined by SNe~Ia, \citet{freedman01} measured a Hubble constant, $H_0$, of $72 \pm 8 $~\kmsmpc\ based on Cepheid distances to host galaxies measured with the Hubble Space Telescope.
-Since then, nearly all direct measurements of $H_0$ using SNe~Ia or other standard candles have yielded values consistent with a range of $\sim$70--75~\kmsmpc\ \citep[see, e.g., Figure~2 of][]{kamionkowski23}.
+Relying heavily on the Hubble flow defined by SNe~Ia, \citet{freedman01} measured a Hubble constant, $H_0$, of $72 \pm 8 $~\kmsmpc\ based on Cepheid distances to host galaxies measured with the Hubble Space Telescope (HST).
+Since then, nearly all direct measurements of $H_0$ using SNe~Ia have yielded values consistent with a range of $\sim$70--75~\kmsmpc\ \citep[e.g, see][]{garnavich23,riess24,uddin24,freedman25}.
 In contrast, the value of $H_0$ inferred from observations of the Cosmic Microwave Background (CMB) invoking the concordance Lambda-Cold Dark Matter ($\Lambda$CDM) cosmological model \citep{planck16}, or from baryon acoustical oscillations calibrated by the CMB \citep{guo25}, is in the range of 67--68~\kmsmpc.
-This difference, which is now argued to be at the $5\sigma$ level \citep{riess24}, is commonly referred to as the ``Hubble tension.''
+Using HST observations of Cepheid variables to calibrate SNe~Ia, this difference between the current expansion rate and that predicted from the early universe, commonly referred to as the ``Hubble tension,'' was found by \citep{riess22} to be at the $5\sigma$ level, a conclusion also reached by a more recent community-based review of all available data sets \citep{2025arXiv251023823H}.
 Among possible explanations for the tension are new physics beyond the $\Lambda$CDM model, cosmic ``supervoids,'' modified gravity, or problems with the calibration of the local standard candles used to measure $H_0$ or the CMB data \citep[see][for an extensive review of the Hubble tension problem]{hu23}.
+Note, however, that \citet{freedman25}, did not confirm such a large discrepancy using a combined HST and James Web Space Telescope sample of Tip of the Red Giant Branch (TRGB) stars as calibrators, and urged caution before abandoning the $\Lambda$CDM model.